Hendrix-CS/csci150/labs/pygame.md

 We will represent a Face with a class in Python.
 The face will need to remember the x,y coordinates for the center of the face.
 We will also remember the base color used for the face.
-In the example above, this was red.
-Notice how the draw function abstracts away the initial face to be centered around any x,y coordinates.
+In the example in Section 1.3, this was red.
+Notice how the `draw` function abstracts away the initial face to be centered around any x,y coordinates.
 This will let us move the face around the screen.
 Of course, you should use your own face-drawing code in place of the example code shown below.